simonmichael/hledger/hledger/hledger.m4.md

 If you have any of these, the conversion postings will be omitted.
 Currently we support at most one cost + conversion postings group per transaction.

+#### Beancount tolerance

+A sample `inferred_tolerance_default` option is provided (commented out).
+If Beancount complains that transactions aren't balanced, this is an easy way to work around it.

 #### Beancount operating currency

 Declaring an operating currency (or several) improves Beancount and Fava reports.